 Psychotherapy

 I’m interested in all aspects of your life in the here and now.
-But I’ll also help you explore how past experiences, especially early on, have formed “templates” that affect ways you think, feel and behave in the present.
+But I’ll also help you explore how past experiences, especially early in your life, have formed “templates” that affect ways you think, feel and behave in the present.
 When you become more aware of how old habits and expectations negatively influence your life choices and the ways you experience and relate to others, you’ll be able to make more conscious choices, enjoy more satisfying relationships and improve the quality of your life overall.

 Individuals